 We meet the first night and get to know each other during a brief informational meeting.

 Chelan to Omak, 89 miles – approximately 5200’

 We start off riding along the scenic Columbia River.
 From there we wind our way gently up the beautiful Methow Valley to the base of Loup Loup Pass.
 Climbing the western slope through farmland and pine forests, we get up to 4,000’ and enjoy a beautiful descent down to Okanogan and then into Omak where we will spend the night.

-After a long climb out of Coulee Dam to a viewpoint above the dam, we cross the high plateau where ranchlands can be seen extending for miles in all directions to the small town of Mansfield for lunch.
+Our route today takes us along the scenic shoreline of Banks Lake to Coulee City, we then climb to the high plateau where ranch lands can be seen extending for miles in all directions and head to the small town of Mansfield for lunch.
 We drop back down on McNeil Canyon Road where we can look down on Lake Chelan and the Columbia River before crossing it.
 We end the tour with one final climb back to Chelan.
-Here we’ll say goodbye and take home fun memories and the feeling of having left the workaday world behind for a few days.
+Here we’ll say good bye and take home fun memories and the feeling of having left the workaday world behind for a few days.